ppvarga/hwfc-music-pcg/idea_log.md

 Sort of unrelated to the whole hierarchical WFC topic: to avoid running into situations where we cannot fill the canvas, we can keep a stack of all the decisions that the machine has made.
 If we run into a contradiction, we look at the last decision on the stack, we make the weight of that decision 0 and generate it again.
 Storing all these states might be expensive, it might not be.
 It's worth a try.

 **END 10:18**

+---

+**Post-meeting mind dump - START 24/11 13:41**

+Let's not care about the position of the tile within the canvas for now - the constraints obtained from the hierarchy will take care of things being sort of in the right place.

+Underlying chord for a section could be one of the levels - it directly and logically influences the note choices in lower levels.

+Homework: map out a structure with at least three meaningful levels of hierarchy.
+One of them will probably be the chord thing.
+If the map is somewhat clear, start implementing it.

+Lookup structure for notes within keys and for notes within chords.
+I would like to define a structure that, given a key, tells me how likely a given note-transition is.
+Same for a given chord.
+If we use underlying chords, these will have their "preferences" for notes, but the key of the composition (or of the section) also has its own.
+How do we balance between these?
+Again, this could be a static ratio, or something defined by a higher level.
+I would like to define this structure in as generic of a way as possible, so that constructing it would just be naming the given key or chord.
+I don't want to hardcode things for each root-note, so I will use music theory to make generic models.

+Constraints are nice: maybe we should have a system where a decision above can completely rule out some possibilities on lower levels, instead of making them unlikely.

+**END 13:57**